SongRe/FlexTime/README.md

 Description
 -
 Interval Timer workout application in development for android.
-Focus is on clean UI/UX design.
+Focus is on clean and intuitive UI/UX.

 Technology Used
 -